James Ha: Personal life

 Ha has lived on Hong Kong Island for a long time and he loves playing football for leisure in Victoria Park, Causeway Bay.
-He thinks there are many top players in Victoria Park and he learnt a lot of skills and sense of soccer in the park.
-Recently, Victoria Park is always closed for special events so he goes to the park in low frequency now.
+He thinks there are many top players in Victoria Park and he learnt a lot of skills and a sense of soccer in the park.
+Recently, Victoria Park has always been closed for special events, so he goes to the park at a lower frequency now.
 Besides football, Ha is a rugby union footballer, and won the HKFSS Inter-School Rugby Competition in 2011.

 Ha is the owner of Scene 852 Productions, a new media company of creators in Hong Kong.